Table of Contents

 Step 1: Bait and Place

-Because rats avoid open areas in favor of walls, install the stations flush against the wall with the flat side facing the wall.
-This will allow the rodents to easily use the entrance holes on either side.
-Once you know how many and where to put them, you may fill the bait stations with rodenticide bait and secure them.
+Rats prefer walls to open areas, so place stations flush against walls with the flat side facing the wall.
+This allows rodents to easily access the entrance holes.
+Once positioned, fill the bait stations with rodenticide bait and secure them.

 Step 2: Monitor